 Cost Explorer

-AWS Cost Explorer is a free service and it can be accessed from the AWS Management Console.
-It does not require any additional setup or configuration and can be used to monitor costs for multiple accounts and linked accounts.
+AWS Cost Explorer is a free service and can be accessed from the AWS Management Console.
+It requires no additional setup or configuration and can be used to monitor costs for multiple accounts and their linked accounts.

 You can:

-- View costs by service, linked account, tag, and more
+• View costs by service, linked accounts, tags, and more

 With AWS Cost Explorer, businesses can identify opportunities to convert On-Demand Instances to Reserved Instances, modify existing RIs, or purchase new RIs to match their usage patterns.
 This can help businesses reduce their AWS costs by up to 75%.